 As of 31 March 2024, the Bank had received a total of 154 individual lawsuits and five collective lawsuits by investment fund participants, related to the performance of the function of investment fund depositary (including the performance of this function by Raiffeisen Bank Polska S.A.).
 The total amount of claims under the above-mentioned lawsuits is PLN 194 million.
-The vast majority of the lawsuits were filed by participants of the Retail Parks Fund Fundusz Inwestycyjny Zamknięty Aktywów Niepublicznych in Liquidation (hereinafter RPF Fund) and participants of the EPEF Fundusz Inwestycyjny Zamknięty Aktywów Niepublicznych and EPEF2 Fundusz Inwestycyjny Zamknięty Aktywów Niepublicznych.
-The first collective lawsuit was filed on behalf of 397 participants of the RPF Fund, and concerns claims in the total amount of PLN 96.2 million.
+The vast majority of the lawsuits were filed by participants of the Retail Parks Fund Fundusz Inwestycyjny Zamknięty Aktywów Niepublicznych in Liquidation (hereinafter RPF Fund) and participants of the EPEF Fundusz Inwestycyjny Zamknięty Aktywów Niepublicznych and EPEF2 Fundusz Inwestycyjny Zamknięty Aktywów Niepublicznych of 397 participants of the RPF Fund, and concerns claims in the total amount of PLN 96.2 million.
 The second collective action was filed on behalf of 181 participants in the RPF Fund and concerns claims totalling PLN 25.3 million.

-Other group lawsuits concern the determination of the Bank's liability for the Bank's operations as depositary of the following funds: PSF 2 Closed Investment Fund of Non-Public Assets (lawsuit filed on behalf of 17 fund participants; no indication of the amount of claims), PSF Closed Investment Fund of Non-Public Assets (lawsuit filed on behalf of 81 fund participants; no indication of the amount of claims) and EPEF Closed Investment Fund of Non-Public Assets (lawsuit filed on behalf of 42 fund participants; the amount of claims - PLN 0.12 million).
+Other group lawsuits concern the determination of the Bank's liability for the Bank's operations as depositary of the following funds: PSF 2 Closed Investment Fund of Non-Public Assets (lawsuit filed on behalf of 17 fund participants; no indication of the amount of claims), PSF Closed Investment Fund of Non-Public Assets (lawsuit filed on behalf of 81 fund participants; no indication of the amount of claims) and EPEF Closed Investment Fund of Non-Public Assets (lawsuit filed on behalf of 81 fund participants; no indication of the amount of claims) and EPEF Closed Investment Fund of Non-Public Assets (lawsuit filed on behalf of 42 fund participants; the amount of claims - PLN 0.12 million).